rapidsai/cuml/wiki/python/ESTIMATOR_GUIDE.md

 When converting between types, it's important to minimize the CPU<->GPU type conversions as much as possible.
 Conversions such as NumPy -> CuPy or Numba -> Pandas DataFrame will incur a performance penalty as memory is copied from device to host or viceversa.

-Converting between types of the same device, i.e. CPU<->CPU or GPU<->, do not have as significant of a penalty.
+Converting between types of the same device, i.e. CPU<->CPU or GPU<->, do not have as significant of a penalty, though they may still increase memory usage.

 Finally, conversions between Numba<->CuPy<->CumlArray incur the least amount of overhead since only the device pointer is moved from one class to another.

-Internally, all array's should be converted to `CumlArray` as much as possible since it is compatible with all output types and can be easily converted.
+Internally, all arrays should be converted to `CumlArray` as much as possible since it is compatible with all output types and can be easily converted.

 ### Speficying the Array Output Type